MarianVilau/AVR-Arhitecture/Ambient Light Application/Readme.md

 7. **Compliance:**
    - The implemented solution should comply with the defined requirements, providing a reliable and user-friendly light intensity-responsive LED control system.

+## 52x - second version of this software

+**Overview**

+When considering an application as a sum of periodic events, it's beneficial to adopt a task-oriented design.
+This involves executing tasks based on time slices, facilitated by a task scheduler module.

+**Task Scheduler Module Reorganization**

+- **scheduler.c:**
+  - Contains `schedule_dispatcher` and `schedule_flags_management` functions.
+  - Acts as a collection of task scheduling logic.

+- **scheduler.h:**
+  - Contains prototypes of provided functions.

+- **scheduler_cfg.c:**
+  - Contains initially empty task bodies.
+  - After deciding the corresponding functions to connect with each task, contains those function calls.
+  - Acts as a collection of task hooks.

+- **scheduler_cfg.h:**
+  - Contains prototypes of required functions.

+**Ambient Light Application Refactoring**

+**1. Encapsulation of Data Result in ADC Module**

+- Utilize the `static` keyword to encapsulate/hide data results within the ADC module.

+**2. Provide "Get" Interface/Function**

+- Implement a "get" interface/function (`adc_get_data()`) to access data results from other modules.

+**3. Task Scheduler Integration**

+- Leverage the task scheduler to schedule tasks related to ambient light indicator LEDs:
+  - Start of conversion.
+  - Obtaining and utilizing the data result.